tekakutli/tortoise-scripts/README.md

 SET YOUR VARIABLES
 the entry point is: tortoise_bash.sh

+while the objective of these scripts is to be ergonomic and to ease up tortoise usage, you still should study the functions, in particular to see what they are consuming
+ask me if something is not clear, and I'm open to write functions for useful cases that I have not yet contemplated

 remember output folder is: $TORTOISE_DIR/results
 you need to change the batch size <= number of wavs in the dataset, at $TORTRAIN_DIR/experiments/EXAMPLE_gpt.yml